langchain-ai/langgraph/README.md

 3. Set the entry point for graph execution (`oracle`).
 4.	<details>
     <summary>Compile the graph.</summary>
-    When we compile the graph, we are translating it to low-level [pregel operations](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/) ensuring that it can be run.
+    When we compile the graph, we are translating it to low-level Pregel operations
     </details>
 5. <details>
    <summary>Execute the graph</summary>